-With Windows 10 April 2018 Update version 1803, Microsoft is officially renamed Quiet Hours to Focus Assist.
+With Windows 10 May 2021 Update version 21H1, Microsoft is officially renamed Quiet Hours to Focus Assist.
 While it will be the same feature, Focus Assist will carry some new additions which will be helpful for the user.
-Focus Assist automatically turn itself on during presentations, or when playing games.
+Focus Assist automatically turns itself on during presentations, or when playing games.
 Previously With Quiet hours, the feature was either on or off.
-But now With Focus assist, you get three options: Off, Priority only and Alarms only.
+But now With Focus assist, you get three options: Off, Priority only, and Alarms only.
 Priority only will disable notifications except for those apps and people you add to your priority list.
 Alarms only will disable notifications except for, you guessed it, alarms.

 Post Contents :-